Charles Spencer-Churchill, 9th Duke of Marlborough: Military career

 Marlborough was appointed a lieutenant in the Queen's Own Oxfordshire Hussars in 1897.
 After the outbreak of the Second Boer War, he was in January 1900 seconded for service as a Staff Captain in the Imperial Yeomanry serving in South Africa, and received the temporary rank of captain.
 He arrived in Cape Town in March 1900, and left for Naauwpoort in Northern Cape Colony with the Oxford company of the Imperial Yeomanry.

-He was subsequently appointed Assistant Military Secretary to Lord Roberts, Commander-in-Chief of the British forces in South Africa, and was aide-de-camp to Lieutenant-General Ian Hamilton.
+He was appointed to a staff position as Assistant Military Secretary to Lord Roberts, Commander-in-Chief of the British forces in South Africa, in April 1900; and was subsequently aide-de-camp to Lieutenant-General Ian Hamilton.

 He was mentioned in despatches and promoted to major on 7 December 1901.
 After the formation of the Special Reserve he was appointed Honorary Colonel of the 3rd (Reserve) Battalion, Oxfordshire and Buckinghamshire Light Infantry in 1908.

 He was promoted Lieutenant-Colonel of his yeomanry regiment in 1910, serving until 1914.
 He was awarded the Territorial Decoration (TD) in 1913.
 He rejoined during the First World War, when he served as a lieutenant-colonel on the General Staff in France.
 During a visit at the Western Front to his cousin Winston who was then serving in the trenches, both narrowly missed being killed when a piece of shrapnel (now displayed at Blenheim Palace) fell between them.
 He was later Honorary Colonel and commandant of the Oxfordshire Volunteer Regiment of the Volunteer Training Corps from 1918 to 1920.